MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 Copy-SPOPersonalSitePage -SourceSite 'https://prepspo-my.spgrid.com/personal/testuser_onmicrosoft_com' -DestinationSite 'https://prepspo.spgrid.com/sites/testsite' -AllPages -DeleteSourcePage $true -Confirm
 ```

-Example 3 demonstrates how a SharePoint Online administrator can copy all site pages from `testuser`'s personal site to the `testsite` site with confirmation.
+Example 3 demonstrates how a SharePoint Online administrator can copy all SharePoint pages from `testuser`'s SharePoint pages library in OneDrive to the `testsite` SharePoint site with confirmation.
 All source pages will be deleted after the copy operation.

 ## PARAMETERS

 ### -SourceSite

-Specifies the URL of the source site containing the site pages to be copied.
+Specifies the URL of the source SharePoint site containing the SharePoint pages to copy.

 ```yaml
 Type: SpoSitePipeBind